-WRRT are currently providing support to smaller community providers, and this proposal would maximise their ability to do this as effectively as possible.
-They are also in a better position to understand the operational challenges for these providers.
-Through WRRT having greater involvement with community providers throughout the district, there may also be more extensive delivery of waste minimisation initiatives and programmes.
+WRRT are currently supporting smaller community providers, and this proposal would maximise their ability to do this as effectively as possible.
+They are in a better position to understand the operational challenges for these providers and through having greater involvement with community providers throughout the district, there may also be more extensive delivery of waste minimisation initiatives and programmes.